nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 * A jinja2 `for` loop in the template word file table is used to render list of customer addresses from the context object
 * We used `loop.index0` inside the jinja2 `for` loop to determine the zero-indexed loop iterator while rendering each address in the table row
 * To display check mark icon only for the target report address among all the customer addresses, we have used a jinja2 `if` conditional statement that checks if the index of the rendered customer address is equal to the target address index
 * Each line of the address is rendered as a word table row using jinja2 `for` loop.
-Hence we are using a for loop inside a for loop
+Hence we are using a for loop inside a for loop.

 ### Video